nwg-piotr/nwg-hello/README.md

-This repository is a work in progress, only published in order to sync the job between workplaces.
-The program is not yet functional.
-Please come back later.
+This program is a GTK3-based greeter for the [greetd](https://git.sr.ht/~kennylevinsen/greetd) daemon written in python.
+It is meant to work under a Wayland compositor, like Hyprland or sway.
+It does not support X11 sessions.